 ---|---|

-Strengthening National Identity | Fostering unity among Palestinians to |
+Strengthening National Identity | Fostering unity among Palestinians to create a cohesive national front. |

-International Engagement | Seeking support from global actors |
+International Engagement | Seeking support from global actors while maintaining independence. |

 Long-term Vision | Planning for sustainable future governance beyond immediate conflicts. |